tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 ## What about status codes?

 The responses section sometimes briefly lists the possible status and error codes returned with the responses.
-However, because these codes are usually common across all endpoints in the API, status and error codes are often documented in their own section, apart from a specific endpoint's documentation.
+However, because these codes are usually shared across all endpoints in the API, status and error codes are often documented in their own section, apart from a specific endpoint's documentation.
 For this reason, I cover this topic in [Documenting status and error codes](docapis_doc_status_codes.html).

 ## Response example and schema for the surfreport endpoint

 For the `surfreport/{beachId}` endpoint that we've been exploring in our [sample API scenario](docapis_new_endpoint_to_doc.html), let's create a section that shows the response example and schema.
-Here's my approach for these sections:
+Here's my approach to these sections:

 <div class="docSample">
 {% include_relative surfreport_response.html %}